|NCLEX Pass Rate||92%||97%||92%||91%|

 I welcome you to contact us.
 We are pleased that you visited our webpages and look forward to hearing more from you.

 Rebecca Corvey, Ed.D., M.N.
 Sc..
 RN

 Director and Professor

 Austin Peay State University School of Nursing

-The Austin Peay State University School of Nursing is designed to prepare the professional nurse to meet regional healthcare needs while cultivating an appreciation of diversity and an understanding of the national and global healthcare environments.
+The Austin Peay State University School of Nursing is designed to prepare the nurse generalist and nurses in advanced roles to meet regional healthcare needs while cultivating an appreciation of diversity and an understanding of the national and global healthcare environments.